zeskeertwee/atletiek-nu-api/README.md

 # atletiek-nu-api
-A work-in-progress attempt at scraping the [atletiek.nu](https://atletiek.nu) website for data.
+A work-in-progress attempt at scraping the [athletics.app](https://athletics.app) (previously [atletiek.nu](https://atletiek.nu) but they changed their domain) website for data.
 Kinda works but far from complete.

 What it can do as of now:
 - Search for competitions